Letting young imaginations loose on stage!

 - Students will apply performance skills.

-Final Performance: The final session of this class, on May 13, will be a performance of the script we have been working on.
-We’ll record it, and will provide students with a link for later viewing, and if Covid regulations allow, we will invite parents and friends to see the performance.
+Final Performance: The final session of this class, on May 13, will be a staged reading of the script “Magic Academy” we have been working on.
+We’ll record it, and will provide students with a private link for later viewing.
+Parents and family friends are invited to see the reading, in the GK Hardt Theatre, with vaccinations preferred and masks and social distancing requirements in place.